-The SWMCCC, Dickinson Adult Detention Center (DADC) is a grade one (1) correctional facility under N.D.C.C. - S.S.12-44.1-06 located at 66 Museum Drive, Dickinson, North Dakota.
-SWMCCC is operated under the authority of the Jail Administrator Rachelle Juntunen and the SWMCCC is under the governing authority of the board of county commissioners.
-The SWMCCC is an entity created by the North Dakota Counties of Billings, Bowman, Dunn, Golden Valley, Hettinger, Slope and Stark (each a political subdivision) pursuant to a joint exercise of their governmental powers as provided by North Dakota Century Code (N.D.C.C.) to operate a correctional center.
-SWMCCC / DADC is governed by a board of seven (7) county commissioners with each county represented.
-The Chairperson of the SWMCCC Board of Directors is Paul Clarys.
+The SWMCCC/DADC is a grade one (1) correctional facility under N.D.C.C. - §12-44.1-06 located at 66 Museum Drive, Dickinson, North Dakota.
+The SWMCC is operated under the authority of the Jail Administrator Rachelle Juntunen and the governing authority of the board of county commissioners.
+The SWMCCC/DADC is an entity created by the North Dakota counties of Billings, Bowman, Dunn, Golden Valley, Hettinger, Slope and Stark (each a political subdivision) pursuant to a joint exercise of their governmental powers as provided by North Dakota Century Code to operate a correctional center.
+SWMCCC/DADC is governed by a board of seven (7) county commissioners with each county represented.
+The chairperson of the SWMCCC/DADC Board of Directors is Paul Clarys.

-The SWMCCC / DADC was established in 1982.
-SWMCCC / DADC is contained within one (1) building having two (2) floors.
-SWMCCC / DADC may house male and female inmates up to one (1) year.
-SWMCCC / DADC physical plant consists of administrative offices for the operations administrator, deputy operations administrator /chief of security, financial administrator, behavioral health, plant services director, and the training captain's office.
+The SWMCCC/DADC was established in 1982 and is contained within one (1) building having two (2) floors.
+SWMCCC/DADC may house male and female inmates up to one (1) year.
+The physical plant consists of administrative offices for the operations administrator, deputy operations administrator/chief of security, financial administrator, behavioral health, plant services director, and the training captain's office.
 The master control room is centrally located within the facility, this location provides no direct line of sight into the housing units.
-SWMCCC / DADC physical plant consists of a small vehicle sally port, booking area, observation cells, kitchen, laundry, attorney visiting rooms, property storage room, IVN room, janitor closets, restrooms, medical treatment areas, chemical storage closets, and a library.
-SWMCCC / DADC has two (2) recreation areas.
+SWMCCC/DADC physical plant consists of a small vehicle sally port, booking area, observation cells, kitchen, laundry, attorney visiting rooms, property storage room, IVN room, janitor closets, restrooms, medical treatment areas, chemical storage closets, and a library.
+SWMCCC/DADC has two (2) recreation areas.
 The inside gym has louvers that open for outside air.
-SWMCCC / DADC has a program room on each floor.
+There is a program room on each floor.
 Additionally, there are administrative offices located throughout the facility.

-Services provided are medical to include the distribution of prescribed medications, commissary, food service, (note: meals are prepared on site from a full-service kitchen, inmates eat their meals within the dayrooms of their assigned living unit), laundry, ministry programs, work release, crisis response, behavioral health programs, AA/NA, GED (books provided for study, on request) and library.
+Services provided are medical to include the distribution of prescribed medications, commissary, food service, laundry, ministry programs, work release, crisis response, behavioral health programs, AA/NA, GED (books provided for study, on request), and a library.
+Meals are prepared on site from a full-service kitchen, inmates eat their meals within the dayrooms of their assigned living unit.
 The law library is available from Lexus Nexis and other legal books in the library.
-Additional program providers include Hopes Landing, F5, Badland's Human Service Center, and DOT instructions for commercial driver's testing.
+Additional program providers include, Hopes Landing, F5, Badland's Human Service Center, and DOT instructions for commercial driver's testing.

-SWMCCC / DADC operational concept is to receive new arrestees, conduct inmate processing and classifying, as well as releasing individuals from custody on a 24 hour, seven (7) day a week basis.
-All offenders are housed based upon their needs and their respective level of classification.
-SWMCCC / DADC is comprised of eighteen (18) units, and each unit is individually contained.
-SWMCCC / DADC housing units, include maximum security, medium security, minimum security, protective custody, and special management units.
+SWMCCC/DADC operational concept is to receive new arrestees, conduct inmate processing and classifying, as well as releasing individuals from custody on a twenty four (24) hour, seven (7) days a week basis.
+All inmates are housed based upon their needs and their respective level of classification.
+SWMCCC/DADC is comprised of eighteen (18) units, and each unit is individually contained.
+SWMCCC/DADC housing units, include maximum security, medium security, minimum security, protective custody, and special management units.
 Each pod has particular guidelines depending on the inmate classification.

 The first floor contains five (5) units, each unit is further divided into pods, unit one (1) has one (1) double-bunked pod, which is handicap accessible, with a handicap accessible shower in the dayroom.
-Unit two (2) has one (1) double-bunked pod, units three (3), four (4) and five (5) each have two (2) double-bunked pods.
+Unit two (2) has one (1) double-bunked pod, units three (3), four (4), and five (5), each have two (2) double-bunked pods.